Addressing Climate Change

 Governance

-The JAL Group's Board of Directors demonstrates a strong supervisory function through the periodic reporting (four times in FY2022) on the execution of initiatives concerning climate change and biodiversity.
+The JAL Group's Board of Directors exercises a strong oversight function through regular reports (three times in FY2024) on the Group's enforcement initiatives related to climate change and biodiversity.

-The Medium-Term Management Plan incorporates responses to climate change into its management strategy, and defines the eight material issues for sustainability in general to address social issues through business.
-With a strong commitment to achieve sustainable business operations and corporate value improvement through steady efforts to address these issues, we reflect external ESG ratings and CO2 reduction targets in executive remuneration as indicators.
+In addition, the Medium Term Management Plan includes addressing climate change in its management strategy and defines eight key sustainability issues (materiality) to solve social issues through our business.
+Based on our strong will to achieve sustainable business operations and increase corporate value through steady efforts to address these issues, we reflect external ESG assessments and CO2 emission reduction targets as indicators in officer remuneration.

-Issues presented and reported at the Board of Directors and the Sustainability Promotion Council in FY 2022
+Issues presented and reported at the Board of Directors and the Sustainability Promotion Council in FY2024

 Strategy